Local Lipschitz Bounds of Deep Neural Networks: Applications

-\end{example} \begin{rem} The exact value of the constant $C$ can be looked up in Theorem 4 and its proof in \cite{Li_Orabona_2019}. \end{rem} The statements of Example \ref{cor:convergence of GD} and \ref{cor:convergence of SGD} are proven in the Appendix.
-They are just one possibility how the estimates of Theorem \ref{rem:lipschitz of loss} can be used in practice.
+\end{examplex} The statements of Example \ref{cor:convergence of SGD} are proven in Appendix \ref{sec:Proofs in the ordinary DNN setting} and more details on the constant $C$ are given there as well.
+These examples are just one possibility how the estimates of Theorem \ref{rem:lipschitz of loss} can be used in practice.
 Similarly, the step sizes of other gradient descent methods can be chosen and convergence rates can be computed using Theorem \ref{rem:lipschitz of loss}.
+For example \cite{ward2018adagrad} show that the convergence rate of AdaGrad-Norm is in $\mathcal{O}((\ln n)^{1/2} n^{-1/4})$, which is the same rate as in Ex 3.9.
+Their learning rate scheduler does not depend on $L_{\nabla \Phi}$, but the assumption is needed that $\lVert \nabla \Phi \rVert$ is bounded and the precise convergence rate depends on this upper bound.
+Our results can be used to formulate sufficient conditions under which such a bound exists and give the upper bound $L_\Phi$ for it.
+Other SGD algorithms with convergence rates $\mathcal{O}(n^{-1/4})$ or better are given in \citep{ghadimi2013stochastic, allenzhu2017natasha, lei2017nonconvex, fang2018spider, zhou2018stochastic}.
+There the learning rates always depend on the Lipschitz constant $L_{\nabla \Phi}$.

 In \cite{baes2019lowrank}, the same result as presented in Example \ref{cor:convergence of GD} was already used to provide a bound on the convergence rate to a stationary point of their algorithm.

+\textbf{Empirical analysis of convergence.} In order to confirm our theoretical analysis on the bounds, we train feed-forward neural networks of different sizes on the classification task of the MNIST dataset \citep{lecun-mnisthandwrittendigit-2010}.
+All layers of the networks have $40$ hidden neurons and the AdaGrad optimizer \cite{ward2018adagrad} with fixed learning rate $0.01$ is used to train the networks for $50'000$ epochs.
+Weight-clipping is used to enforce an $\infty$-norm smaller $1$ of all the weights.
+During training a dropout rate of $0.1$ and a mini-batch size of $500$ are used.
+In Figure~\ref{fig:convergence}, we fix $\delta = 0.08$ and report the number of epochs needed for the neural networks of different depths to achieve a gradient smaller than $\delta$.
+We fit a linear regression model to the logarithms of the mean values, reassuring that the growth is exponential in the number of layers.
+Moreover, we show the evolution of the norms of the gradients of the loss function (on the training set) together with $\delta$ in Figure~\ref{fig:gradients}.